Healing hands for a hurting world.

 You will take a core of nursing courses taken in a block over four semesters.
 Those courses include off-campus components where you apply nursing skills to hospital and other clinical settings.
 Also, you will take anatomy/physiology courses, microbiology courses, and general education courses.
 The curriculum is organized around a clearly defined conceptual framework which combines general education and nursing education.
 The nursing education courses correlate classroom and clinical instruction in a variety of community agencies.
 Classroom lectures are held at the college and nursing faculty direct learning in the classroom and clinical laboratory settings.

 What are the admission requirements?

 The nursing program does have selective admission.
 Because a limited number of students can enroll each fall and spring, applicants are ranked by their grade point averages and their scores on either the ACT or the National League for Nursing Preadmission Registered Nurse exam.
-Before beginning the Nursing Program, you need to have completed math, psychology, computer literacy and an anatomy/physiology class.
-You also need to have passed a 75-hour nurse aide course.
-You will also have to attend a preadmission conference seven or eight months before the semester you wish to begin.
+Before beginning the Nursing Program, you need to have completed math, psychology, and an anatomy/physiology class.
+You also need to have passed a 75-hour nurse aide course and be listed on the Kentucky Nurse Aide Registry.
+You will also have to attend a preadmission conference during the semester prior to the semester you wish to begin.

 What are my degree, diploma, or certificate options?

 Other important information

 ECTC's Nursing Program has a statewide reputation for producing some of the highest quality nurses.
 Graduates who take the National Council Licensure Examination almost always pass the first time and are in high demand by hospitals across the Commonwealth.